chunsun978/USB_Device_Notification/README.md

 The original code is from Embedded-Programming-with-Modern-CPP-Cookbook

-Tested in Raspberry PI 4 and it works well.
+Built and tested in Raspberry PI 4, and it works well.

 How to build:
 cd build